harishumayon/File-Transfer-App-Through-QR-Code/README.md

 - Simple and easy-to-use interface with automatic file serving.
 - No need for internet access, works on the same network.

+## **Useful Resources**

+If you want to explore more about the libraries and technologies used in this project, here are some helpful links:

+- [PyQRCode Documentation](https://pythonhosted.org/PyQRCode/) – Learn more about the `pyqrcode` library used for generating QR codes in this project.

+- [Python Sockets Documentation](https://docs.python.org/3/howto/sockets.html) – Explore Python's built-in support for socket programming and understand how it is used to create the local HTTP server in this project.

 ## Requirements
 Before you can run the project, you need to have the following installed: